Hmamouche/HumanOrRobot/README.md

 This repository contains the data and the code for reproducing the results of the paper:
 __Listen and tell me who the user is talking to: Automatic detection of the interlocutor’s type during a conversation__.
 Only the intermediate extracted features from raw data that are available for this repository as described in the paper, they can be downloaded from https://drive.google.com/drive/folders/1vFXsOdpKmfP-mBS-ZvMuKKTdYD59MCqx?usp=sharing.
-To have the raw data, i.e., conversational multimodal signals of 25 subjects, please contact us.
+To get the raw data, i.e., conversational multimodal signals of 25 subjects, please contact us.

 ## Training